-- r buff(float) Buffer width. - check_period (int) How often to attempt to rebuild the neighbor list. - d_max (float) The maximum diameter a particle will achieve, only used in conjunction with slj diameter shifting. - dist_check (bool) Flag to enable / disable distance checking. - name (str) Optional name for this neighbor list instance.
+- r buff (float) Buffer width. - check_period (int) How often to attempt to rebuild the neighbor list. - d_max (float) The maximum diameter a particle will achieve, only used in conjunction with slj diameter shifting. - dist_check (bool) Flag to enable / disable distance checking. - name (str) Optional name for this neighbor list instance.

 tree creates a neighbor list using bounding volume hierarchy (BVH) tree traversal.
 Pair potentials are attached for computing non-bonded pairwise interactions.
 A BVH tree of axis-aligned bounding boxes is constructed per particle type, and each particle queries each tree to determine its neighbors.
-This method of searching leads to significantly improved performance compared to cell lists in systems with moderate size asymmetry, but has poorer performance for monodisperse systems.
+This method of searching leads to significantly improved performance compared to cell lists in systems with moderate size asymmetry, but has slightly poorer performance (10% slower) for monodisperse systems. tree can also be slower than cell if there are multiple types in the system, but the cutoffs between types are identical.
+(This is because one BVH is created per type.)
 The user should carefully benchmark neighbor list build times to select the appropriate neighbor list construction type.

 M.P.
-Howard et al. 2016 describes this neighbor list implementation in HOOMD-blue.
-Cite it if you utilize this neighbor list style in your work.
+Howard et al. 2016 describes the original implementation of this algorithm for HOOMD-blue.
+M.P.
+Howard et al. 2019 describes the improved algorithm that is currently implemented.
+Cite both if you utilize this neighbor list style in your work.